symfony/symfony-docs/best_practices/controllers.rst

 Routing Configuration
 ---------------------

-To load routes defined as annotations in your controllers, run the following command :
+To load routes defined as annotations in your controllers, run the following command:

 .. code-block:: terminal